Fish tapeworm infection is an intestinal infection with a parasite found in fish.

 - Some Asian countries

-After a person has eaten infected fish, the larva begin to grow in the intestine.
+After a person has eaten infected fish, the larva begins to grow in the intestine.
 Larvae are fully grown in 3 to 6 weeks.
 The adult worm, which is segmented, attaches to the wall of the intestine.
-The tapeworm may reach a length of 30 feet.
+The tapeworm may reach a length of 30 feet (9 meters).
 Eggs are formed in each segment of the worm and are passed in the stool.
 Sometimes, parts of the worm may also be passed in the stool.

 The tapeworm absorbs the nutrition from food that the infected person eats.
 This may lead to vitamin B12 deficiency and anemia.